minoca/os/README.md

  - `SRCROOT` - Contains the absolute path to the base source directory.
 This respository is expected to be in a directory called `os` inside `SRCROOT`.
 If the third-party or tools repositories are present, they should be in directories called `third-party` and `tools` respectively underneath `SRCROOT`.
 For example, if you had checked out this repository into `~/src/os`, then in your shell you'd run `export SRCROOT=~/src`.
  - `ARCH` - Contains the architecture to build Minoca OS for (aka the target architecture).
 Valid values are `armv6`, `armv7`, and `x86`.
  - `VARIANT` - Contains the architecture variant, if any.
 Leave this unset most of the time.
 Currently the only valid value is `q` for the `x86` architecture, which builds for the Intel Quark.
  - `DEBUG` - Describes whether to build Minoca OS for debugging or release.
-Valid values are `chk` for debug or `fre` for release.
-We always build `chk`.
+Valid values are `dbg` for debug or `rel` for release.
+We always build `dbg`.
  - `PATH` - You'll need to have `$SRCROOT/$ARCH$VARIANT$DEBUG/tools/bin` your path to build successfully.

 ### Prerequisites